Soundsphere/iRacingDatabase/README.md

 This script gets the latest data from the iRacing API, converts the values and stores it in a database.
 It relies heavily on [iracingdataapi by asondilworth56](https://github.com/jasondilworth56/iracingdataapi)

+***

+To log into iRacing and use the script, enter your credentials into the config_shared.ini and rename it to config.ini

+***

 To store the data use the following table:

 ```